Tutorial

 Maximal Palindromes

-If we consider the palindrome "racecar", we see that this palindrome actually contains smaller palindromes like "e", "cec" and "aceca".
-While these intra-palindromes are technically valid, showing every single one would clutter the results and overwhelm the useful information.
-So these are not visualized in the output.
-This phenomenon, where a palindrome can not be extended any more, or in other words is not part of a bigger palindrome having the same center, is called a maximal palindrome.
+The palindrome "racecar" contains quite a few shorter palindromes such as "e", "cec" and "aceca".
+Since these subpalindromes can be reconstructed from the palindrome in which they appear we do not show them in the output.
+A palindrome that cannot be extended on both sides is called a maximal palindrome.
 In the text Verstappen got a new racecar, which costs 12 million euro's, "racecar" is a maximal palindrome, while "aceca" is not.

 Minimum length